Table of Contents

 If you’re wondering whether a 1300 SAT score is good or bad, the answer is that a 1300 SAT score is quite good.
 You are now in the top 88th percentile out of the 1.7 million applicants nationwide who took the SAT admission exam.

 The outcome demonstrates that you have responded to every Writing, Evidence-Based Reading, and Math test question in a significantly more in-depth manner than other applicants.
-This blog will provide a list of colleges accepting 1300 SAT score.
+This blog will provide a list of colleges that accept 1300 SAT scores.
+But, before that, it’s time to delve into a few intricacies of the test.

 Report of the SAT score